WHAT IS IT?

 The primary mechanism that will cause this joint and it’s ligaments to be injured is a force that separates the shoulder away from the collarbone, usually in a downwards direction.
 This can occur from a fall into the ground where the top of the shoulder hits the ground first, a rugby tackle or a fall onto an outstretched hand.
-As with all injuries, there are many variations in severity and a grading system has been developed to classify AC joint injuries.
+As with all injuries, there are many variations in severity.
+A grading system has been developed to classify AC joint injuries.

 WHAT ARE THE SYMPTOMS?

 After an AC joint injury there is usually immediate pain on the top of the shoulder, swelling and bruising.
 There is often loss of movement of the shoulder, and pain from putting weight through the arm or carrying heavy objects.
-In severe cases there is a visible lump on top of the shoulder, known as a ‘step deformity’, which is where an obvious difference in height can be seen between the top of the shoulder and the collar bone.
+In severe cases there is a visible lump on top of the shoulder, known as a ‘step deformity’.
+This is an obvious difference in height between the top of the shoulder and the collar bone.
 There is frequently pain felt when reaching across the body, as when putting on a seatbelt.

 To confirm the diagnosis, your physiotherapist can perform some clinical tests and an X-ray can help to grade the severity of the injury.
 The classification that would be given to you by your physiotherapist or doctor help to determine the optimal course of action for each injury based in current research and available techniques.

 There are different classification systems, some use four grades and other six.
 Injuries with a smaller number of ligament fibres being torn are given a lower grade classification, going upwards as further damage is incurred.
 Injuries classified as higher grades will require surgical repair.